Sciatica Pain Treatment in Georgia

 Most patients with sciatica don’t want to go the invasive surgical route, so they’re willing to exhaust their alternative pain management options.
 If you’re suffering from sciatica, you should be careful with the doctors you trust and the pain management strategies you pursue.

 That’s why we’re committed to giving you an honest assessment of your options and how effective they may or may not be for your sciatica.

-What is Sciatica?
+What Is Sciatica?

-You may also experience numbness, burning, or tingling as these symptoms are common with nerve pain.
+You may also experience numbness, burning, or tingling, as these symptoms are common with nerve pain.
 Some patients may also have weakness in one foot or difficulty with bladder or bowel control.

 What Causes Sciatica?

 Sciatica is essentially caused by a pinched nerve.
-Most commonly, the sciatic nerve becomes compressed either due to a herniated disc or a bony overgrowth of the spine putting pressure on the nerve.
+Most commonly, the sciatic nerve becomes compressed either due to a herniated disc or a bony overgrowth of the spine, putting pressure on the nerve.

 What Are the Risk Factors for Sciatica?